Types Of Toilets – 25 Types of Toilets

 6. Rear-Discharge toilets.

-Rear discharge toilets are toilets that discharge the waste through the bathroom wall, unlike other toilets which discharge the waste through the floor.
+Rear discharge toilets are toilets that discharge the waste through the bathroom wall, unlike other toilets, which discharge the waste through the floor.
 They are also called rear outlet or back outlet toilets.

 High-rise apartment developers prefer installing rear discharge toilets because they allow them to build more floor units.
-This is because rear discharge toilets do not take up a lot of floor space as they do not need any plumbing.
+This is because rear discharge toilets do not take up a lot of floor space as they do not need plumbing.

 7. Vault toilets